larc-logs-transparentes/tdsc/README.md

 ## Demo execution

 A fast demo execution.
-It will instanciate the Election Transparency modules and populate it with 74 poll tapes from the 2022 Brazilian Election.
-The user interface can be access through browser in localhost:3000.
+It will instantiate the Election Transparency modules and populate them with 74 poll tapes from the 2022 Brazilian Election.
+The user interface can be accessed through the browser in localhost:3000.
+The interface communicates with the backend through port 8080.

 ```bash
 cd logserver